 Mitch and his wife, Sara, have two young children.
 He is passionate about fly-fishing for trout in Wisconsin’s streams, attending as many Badger Basketball and Football games as possible, and enjoying time with his family.

-Admitted to practice in the State and Federal Courts of Wisconsin.
+Admitted to practice in the State Courts of Wisconsin and Federal Court for the Western District of Wisconsin.

 M.A., University of Wisconsin-Madison in Urban & Regional Planning

 B.A., Phi Beta Kappa, University of Wisconsin- Madison

 Involvement & Recognition

 - Member, Dane County Bar Association

 - Board of Directors, Northwoods Land Trust in Eagle River, Wisconsin

 - Board of Directors, Operation Fresh Start, Madison, Wisconsin